MattRink/tiny-crash-reporter/README.md

 # A minimal crash reporting library for PHP

-The `mattrink/tiny-crash-reporter` library gracefully handles PHP errors and exception returning pretty single line error messages.
+The `mattrink/tiny-crash-reporter` library gracefully handles PHP errors and exception returning single line error messages before continuing execution.
+TinyCrashReporter will continue after handling the error or execution as if it was never there, meaning that the exception or error will still continue to bubble up.

 ## Installation